A quarter of Brits still unaware that insurers will be no longer be able take gender into account

 Most insurance companies are likely to be offering gender-neutral policies by the end of November, including AA Insurance.

 Those expecting to renew or take out cover over the next couple of months may be advised to get a quote as soon as possible, before their insurer converts to gender-neutral policies and then obtain a gender-neutral quote.

 The gender-specific quote should be honoured while it is still valid (typically 28 days) and the customer can then decide which policy is best for them.
 However, insurers will not be allowed to honour a gender-specific quote after 21st December.

 Young women who have passed their test and are thinking of buying a car should act fast: gender-neutral premiums for them are likely to be much more expensive.

 Young men in the same position may well be advised to wait until the New Year.

-Drivers who buy a 'pay how you drive' policy that uses a 'black box' GPS device, such as AA Drivesafe telematic insurance, will be less affected by the gender ruling.
+Drivers who buy a 'pay how you drive' policy that uses a 'black box' GPS device will be less affected by the gender ruling.

-Although the initial premium on such policies has taken gender into account, there is much greater emphasis on the way that customers drive, regardless of whether they are male or female.
+Although the initial premium on such policies takes gender into account, there is greater emphasis on how customers drive, regardless of whether they are male or female.